philippelt/lhubic/README.md

 OR
  - refresh_token if you already got it from a previous user/password authentication

-This informations can be supplied when creating the Hubic class instance, at init time, or better supplied as environment parameters : HUBIC_CLIENT_ID, HUBIC_CLIENT_SECRET, HUBIC_USERNAME, HUBIC_PASSWORD, HUBIC_REFRESH_TOKEN
+These informations can be supplied when creating the Hubic class instance, at init time, or better supplied as environment parameters : HUBIC_CLIENT_ID, HUBIC_CLIENT_SECRET, HUBIC_USERNAME, HUBIC_PASSWORD, HUBIC_REFRESH_TOKEN

 For details about full use of the swiftclient API, see http://docs.openstack.org/developer/python-swiftclient/